Teksta versija

 Section 13.
 Execution of a Request for the Issuance of Passenger Data

-(1) The authority referred to in Section 10 of this law shall, within 10 working days after the day when the consent of a judge has been received, submit to the Passenger information unit a request to issue passenger data.
-If the authority has not complied with the laid down time period, the Passenger information unit shall refuse to issue the requested passenger data.
+(1) The institution referred to in Section 10 of this law shall, within 10 working days after the day when the consent of a judge has been received, submit to the Passenger information unit a request to issue passenger data.
+If the institution has not complied with the laid down time period, the Passenger information unit shall refuse to issue the requested passenger data.

-(3) If the grounds to request and receive passenger data have ceased to exist, the authority which requested them shall immediately inform the Passenger information unit.
+(3) If the grounds to request and receive passenger data have ceased to exist, the institution which requested them shall immediately inform the Passenger information unit.

-(4) If the grounds to request and receive passenger data have ceased to exist, the Passenger information unit shall immediately terminate issuance thereof to the competent authority.
+(4) If the grounds to request and receive passenger data have ceased to exist, the Passenger information unit shall immediately terminate issuance thereof to the relevant institution.

 Section 14.
 Issuance of Passenger Data in Urgent Cases